yzhda1991/gradecraft-development/doc/grades.md

   * `is_graded?` - returns true when the grade status is set to 'Graded'
   * `assignment_weight` - returns the student's weight for the assignment
   * `is_released?` - returns true when the grade status is set to 'Released'
-  * `is_student_visible?` - returns true when either the grade is released, or it is graded and a release is not necessary
-  * `status_is_graded_or_released?` - returns true when the grade status is set to 'Graded' or 'Released'.
-This method can also be called with `graded_or_released?`

 #### Unused